AMWA Conference 2021

 Thank you to everyone who joined us us to hear experts discuss challenging medical topics; challenging the status quo in medical communication; and guidance for managing difficult conversations with clients and colleagues.

-A recording of the event will be available in the Members Area - coming soon!
+A recording of the event is available in the Members Area.

 Thank you to our speakers